aya49/202105_sfu_cmpt_127/README.md

 Lab hour Zoom link: https://sfu.zoom.us/j/7631796740/

+Lectures will be recorded; the links to the recordings will be posted at the top of the associated lab pages.

 | Wk | Date       | Lab             | Lab content | Assignments: due Mon | Quizzes: Tue |
 |----|------------|-----------------|-------------|----------------------|--------------|
 | 01 | 2021-05-18 | [01](./labs/01) | C, variables, conditions/loops | | |